 Best local places to eat and drink

 Tim, the owner, knows all the best places to get fresh, local produce, including the Holmansbridge Farm Shop (01273 401964) in Town Littleworth which is a 5 minute walk away.
 The Royal Oak (01273 400418) is a 20 minute walk away along the dismantled railway line that links the campsite to the village of Barcombe.
 The Horns Lodge (01273 400422) is a 20 minute walk through Balneath Woods and Markstakes Common and serves great beers and tradfitional pub food.
 If all country pubs could be as good as The Griffin at Fletchling (01825 722890) with its delightful garden and exceptional food, the world would be a happier place.
 Lewes is home to the wonderful Buttercup cafe (01273 477664), which is located in a courtyard that it shares with an antiques business, and for the more adventurous Chaula's Indian Restaurant (01273 476707) is heaven for gourmets of Indian cuisine.

 Why stay with us?

 Campfires allowed.
-We have 12 pitches in the main camping meadow and a further five on the western side of the site near the showers.
-Two of these are amongst the fruit and nut trees making up our disorganised orchard, and the other three are on a south facing bank nearer to the buildings with views to the South Downs or into the neighbouring woods.
-Our 3 showers occupy an old stable block along with toilets; compost-loo shacks are nearer the pitches.
+12 pitches in the main camping meadow and a further 5 on the western side of the site near the showers.
+2 of these are amongst the fruit and nut trees making up our disorganised orchard, and the other three are on a south facing bank nearer to the buildings with views to the South Downs or into the neighbouring woods.
+3 showers occupy an old stable block along with toilets; compost-loo shacks are nearer the pitches.
 Trolleys are available to transport your gear to the main meadow.
-No shop as such, but you can buy firewood at reception..
+No shop as such, but you can buy firewood at reception.

 ReviewsAdd Your Review